 I messed around with several strategies to achieve this look.
 I used a photo of Haring to create movement.
 My use of bright colors/use of Haring's "movement" lines reflected the accessibility of his work.

 After completing draft 2, my professor and met to discuss my progress.
 She felt that only having one image of his work limited the viewer's understanding of his career.
 She also asked me to make the piece feel more cohesive.

 I responded by adding:

 Buildings in the background to communicate most of Haring's work was graffiti/mural art

 To add cohesiveness to the work I borrowed from Haring's art style.
-I outlined all layers with a thick black line as seen in most of haring's work.
-I took actual pieces of Haring's "movement lines" to place around his signature instead of using premade illustrator shapes.
+I outlined all layers with a thick black line as seen in most of Haring's work.
+I took Photoshopped pieces of Haring's "movement lines" from his art to place around his signature instead of using pre-made illustrator assets.

 Keith Haring Event Poster Final (Adobe Illustrator/Photoshop, 2017)

 For our final project we were asked to create an event poster for the same artist.
 This time we had to demonstrate our ability to use both Illustrator and Photoshop to create this design.
 I used concepts from my previous poster while experimenting more with color.

 Check out my additional projects below:

 Initial digital wireframe (Adobe Illustrator)